Resources and Support Graduate Resource Guide

 Basic Page Sidebar Menu Penn GSC

 Penn provides a wide range of resources designed to enrich your graduate experience and support the many different dimensions of your wellness, including emotional, physical, social, spiritual, and financial.
 See these and other resources to help you thrive in graduate school below.

 As the COVID-19 pandemic evolves, the University will continue to adapt policies and practices in response to public health conditions and guidance.
-Visit our Spring 2022 Information page for official information, updates, and resources available to you as we continue to transition to a more normal on-campus experience during the fall semester.
+Visit the links below for more information and resources.

 The Graduate Student Center believes that student health and well-being are at the center of academic and personal success.
 We encourage you to become involved within the Penn and Philadelphia community and to connect with resources on campus if you need guidance or support.